chsxf/mfx.wiki.mirror/Home.md

 # What is MFX?

-MFX is a full-stack PHP framework originally designed to serve as a project basis for Cheese Burgames, a french independant video game studio.
-The first version has been introduced in 2013 and matured in 2016.
+MFX is a full-stack PHP framework originally designed to serve as a project basis for Cheese Burgames, a now-defunct french independant video game studio.
+The first version, originally called php-micro-framework has been introduced in 2013 and matured in 2016.
 With time, MFX has evolved into a complete framework for external developments.

 It can be used as the core of any regular website or API.